 STUDENT SERVICES

 Student services information is available to students in the WCIU catalog and WCIU website (wciu.edu).
-For additional information students may call the WCIU Office at (626) 398-2222 or email the Student Services staff at studentservices@wciu.edu
+For additional information students may call the WCIU Office at (626) 398-2222 or send an email to info@wciu.edu.

 Orientation